Elon Musk's Neuralink brain-computer communication startup to reveal progress in livestreamed event

-Neuralink, Elon Musk's fourth and least visible company, will become a bit less secretive Tuesday with a livestreamed presentation about its technology to connect computers directly to human brains.
-You can also apply to attend the San Francisco event in person to hear "a bit about what we've been working on the last two years," Neuralink tweeted Thursday.
+Neuralink, Elon Musk's fourth and least visible company, will become a bit less secretive today with a livestreamed presentation about its technology to connect computers directly to human brains.
+Neuralink accepted applications from some folks to attend the San Francisco event to hear "a bit about what we've been working on the last two years," but the rest of us can tune in online at 8 p.m.
+PT.

 Neuralink, founded in 2016, is working on a way to let human brains communicate directly with computers.
 Goals include fast transfer rates and quick responses, but just establishing a connection and figuring out how to exchange useful information presents immense challenges.